tasmota/docs/docs/Rules.md

 Spaces after `ON`, around `DO`, and before `ENDON` or `BREAK` are mandatory.
 A rule is **not** case sensitive.

 ### Rule Trigger
+Rule trigger names are derived from the JSON message displayed in the console.
+Each JSON level (all values enclosed in `{...}`) is separated in the trigger with a `#`.

 A rule trigger can consist of:

 - `[TriggerName]#[ValueName]`